Mayhew has recently carried out a review across all our areas of work to ensure that our vital services continue to make a real difference.

-Our Animal Welfare Officers run a Trap, Neuter, Return (TNR) programme for feral cats in London to help control and contain the cat population.
-There are many cat colonies in London and it is important that they are neutered to prevent further breeding and health checked to prevent the spread of diseases such as Feline Immunodeficiency Virus (FIV) and Feline Leukaemia Virus (FeLV).
+Trap, Neuter, Return (TNR) programmes help to control and contain the cat populations.
+There are many cat colonies in London and it is important that they are neutered to prevent further breeding and are health checked to prevent the spread of diseases such as Feline Immunodeficiency Virus (FIV) and Feline Leukaemia Virus (FeLV).

 Feral cats have different needs to their domestic relations and it’s important that these needs are taken into consideration by those carrying out TNR work.
 After they have been neutered, cats are then released back to their colony location, providing the area is safe for them to do so.